Zhaopudark/PSComputerManagementZp/Examples/README.md

 Please run PowerShell with `Administrator` privilege.

-Supposing  you have re-installed Windows system on drive `C:\`, and you have remained old items, such as user data but established in the last system, in drive  `D:\`,  you can run the following commands to reset authorization of all items in `D:\` to get access to all of then automatically, instead of manual operations:
+Supposing  you have re-installed the Windows system on drive `C:\`, and you have remained old items, such as user data but established in the last system, in drive  `D:\`,  you can run the following commands to reset authorization of all items in `D:\` to get access to all of then automatically, instead of manual operations:

 ```powershell
 #Requires -Version 7.0